egmont-security-team/mde-fixit-integration/README.md

 ## Automations

-- [Cleanup FixIt Tags](#ddc2-cleanup-fixit-tags): Removes FixIt tags from devices if the FixIt requests is completed.
+- [Cleanup FixIt Tags](#ddc2-cleanup-fixit-tags): Removes FixIt tags from devices if the ticket is completed.

 - [Inactive Devices](#ddc3-inactive-devices): Adds `ZZZ` tags to duplicate devices in the Defender Portal.

-- [Critical Exposure Tickets](#cve-critical-exposed-devices): Create a FixIt request for devices hit by `critical` CVEs.
+- [Critical Exposure Tickets](#cve-critical-exposed-devices): Creates a ticket for devices hit by `critical` CVEs.

 ### Detailed description

 #### DDC2: Cleanup FixIt tags

 This checks all devices for FixIt tags and then checks if the ticket referenced by the tag is completed.
-If the FixIt request is completed, the tag is removed from the device.
+If the ticket is completed, the tag is removed from the device.

 This checks all devices for FixIt tags and then checks if the referenced tag is closed in the FixIt portal.
-If the FixIt request referenced by the tag on the device is closed, the tag is removed from the device.
+If the ticket referenced by the tag on the device is closed, the tag is removed from the device.

 #### DDC3: Inactive Devices